mahran01/ISB10103-Assignment/README.md

 #### Task 4

-Sort the array in ascending/descending order : Price (Set B).
+Sort the array in ascending/descending order for Price (Set B).

 <hr>